NastyaRush/tbd-workshop-1/README-phase-2a.md

-6. Access Vertex AI Workbench and run cell by cell notebook `tpc-di-setup.ipynb`.
+✅6.
+Access Vertex AI Workbench and run cell by cell notebook `tpc-di-setup.ipynb`.

-    a) in the first cell of the notebook replace: `%env DATA_BUCKET=tbd-2023z-9910-data` with your data bucket.
+    ✅a) in the first cell of the notebook replace: `%env DATA_BUCKET=tbd-2023z-9910-data` with your data bucket.

-   b) in the cell:
+   ✅b) in the cell:
          ```%%bash
          mkdir -p git && cd git
          git clone https://github.com/mwiewior/tbd-tpc-di.git